matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **Overview of Diffie Hellman**
 ![[Pasted image 20251029155741.png]]
 Using the above structure, Alice can keep `a` secret, and Bob can keep `b` secret, but can create a shared key.
-Bob is able to share some information about `b` using `B`, and Alice is able to share some information about `a` using `B`, by using their secret number
+Bob is able to share some information about `b` using `B`, and Alice is able to share some information about `a` using `B`, by using their secret number `p`.
+- How is this powerful with encryption?
+This allows us to establish a shared *symmetric* key by using the Law of Products of Exponentiation.
+- In this, Alice and Bob are able to calculate a shared secret number, with which they can encrypt and decrypt communications.